OriginalGuru/cloning-your-first-repo/README.md

 With that complete, let's line up all of the elements in the file and reorder the lines so that it goes from lowest temperature to highest temperature.

-To compelte the assignment, we need to exit 'insert' mode.
+To complete the assignment, we need to exit 'insert' mode.
 This is achieved by entering `ESC`.
 Now we want to 'write' and 'quite' to complete our edits.
-This is done by typeing `ESC`, then `:`, then `wq`, then `ENTER/RETURN`.
+This is done by typing `ESC`, then `:`, then `wq`, then `ENTER/RETURN`.
 This should take you back to the command line.

 You can look at the contents of the edited file with the command